Geometry of Rational Curves on Low degree Complete Intersections: Applications

-\textbf{Enumerative Geometry}\\ Suppose a complete intersection variety $X'$ is cut out from a complete intersection variety $X$ by $n-s$ general hyperplanes and $s\geq m$.
-We denote the general fibers of evaluation map corresponding to $X'$ by $\F'$.
-It is clear that $\F'$ is cut out from the general fiber $\F$ by $n-s$ divisors which are linear equivalent to $\lambda$.
+Suppose that $X'$ is a complete intersection which is cut out from a complete intersection $X$ by $n-s$ general hyperplanes.
+Assume $s\geq m$.
+We denote the general fiber of evaluation map corresponding to $X'$ by $\F'$.
+It is clear that $\F'$ is cut out from the general fiber $\F$ (corresponding to $X$) by $n-s$ very ample divisors in $|\lambda|$.

-If $\F'$ is just discrete points, i.e, dim$\F'$=0, then the number of these points is just the number of rational curves of degree $m$ passing through $m$ general points on $X'$.
-See the following propositions for more precise statements.
+If $\F'$ consists of discrete points, i.e., $\dim \F'$=0, then the number of these points is the number of the rational curves of degree $m$ passing through $m$ general points on $X'$.
+See the following proposition for the precise statement.